mlgrm/svy/README.md

 # svy

+this repo is no longer current.  see svyr.

 tools for importing surveys from ODK and analysing them in R

 combine the form specification in json with the csv data output to create a data frame with one column for each question.  also, some automatic summary functions for each question type.